Last Update: September 12, 2017

 We take privacy and security very seriously at Bizible.
 We built our product with this in mind from the very beginning.
-We comply with TrustArc/TRUSTe, EU-U.S. Privacy Shield, and U.S.-Swiss Safe Harbor.
+We comply with TrustArc/TRUSTe, EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.

 If you are a prospective customer and need a full architecture document, please reach out to firstname.lastname@example.org.